How to start

 After setup: managing from the dashboard

-Once your wizard is approved, everything is managed from the Intelligence panel:- Add or remove competitors - click the competitor management button in the sidebar
+Once your wizard is approved, everything is managed from the Intelligence panel:- Add more competitors - click + Add competitors in the Intelligence sidebar to add new competitors at any time

 - Review daily briefs - summary of what changed across all competitors since your last brief